THE GIFTS OF INSPIRATION (Part 2)

 15 What is the conclusion then?
 I will pray with the spirit, and I will also pray with the understanding.
 I will sing with the spirit, and I will also sing with the understanding.
 (NKJV).

-The Interpretation of Tongues:
+Second, the Interpretation of Tongues:

 This is not a supernatural ability to translate every tongue or language you hear or that is spoken to you.
-But, it is a supernatural ability given to the believers by the Holy Spirit to understand, interpret or reveal the meaning of a divine message that is given in an unknown tongue for the edification of the Church.
+Rather, it is a supernatural ability given to the believers by the Holy Spirit to understand, interpret or reveal the meaning of a divine message that is given in an unknown tongue for the edification of the Church.

 It is important to note that the gift is not “translation of tongues” but “interpretation of tongues.”
 It is therefore not a word to word translation of what is said in an unknown tongue, but an interpretation or revelation of its meaning so that it can edify the Church.